4 digital marketing trends your brand can’t afford to ignore in the new decade

 Visual searching isn’t a new thing to 2020.
 But it’s rise in popularity will be.
 For years, you have been able to reverse image search (upload an image) on Google, to search for ones that are visually similar.
 During 2019, Pinterest released the ‘Pinterest Lens.’
 This tool functions as a reverse image search for all Pinterest posts.
 Like that pair of shoes?
 Take a photo, run it through the tool and discover more of what you love!
 As this method of searching becomes more popular, the demand for content rises.

 As always, digital marketing is fast-paced and rapidly changing.
 It is easy to become overwhelmed trying to keep up with the trends.
 Not to mention running your business.
 As you progress through 2020, make sure that you produce genuine, consistent and relevant content, to engage and grow your audience.
-If you have one mantra for your 2020 digital marketing endeavors, make it: content, content and more content!
+If you have one mantra for your 2020 digital marketing and social media management endeavors, make it: content, content and more content!